ahmad-buhari/ahmad-buhari.github.io/_tabs/about.md

 order: 5
 ---

- Hey there, welcome to my page where I try to document things I've learn along the way.
-I'm a IT Manager for a Blue Team working in UK.
+ Hi, welcome to my page where I document things I've learned in technology and collect.
+There's a limit to what can be remembered and writing it for my future self  I'm a IT Manager for a Blue Team working in UK.

  Our responsibilities include applying system compliances using the Security Technical Implementation Guides (STIGs), patch CVE findings, conducting log analysis, and a bunch more cyber security stuff.